Kaizer SGTC I

 12th May 2008

-The topload is a sphere made of bobble wrap, tape and aluminum foil.
+The topload is a sphere made of bobble wrap, tape and aluminium foil.

 Spark gap is just 2 copper wires.